danielsaidi/website_danielsaidi/collections/_posts/2012/2012-02-27-dependency-injection-gone-too-far.md

 of mine.
 The app will execute certain actions depending on the input arguments.

 I'm now wondering if I am taking dependency injection too far in this project.
-I will describe the project and its code structure.
-I would then love to hear your thoughts on this.
+I will describe the project and its code structure and would love to hear your thoughts on this.

 ## How does the application work?

-The console application (Cloney) will do different things depending on the input arguments it is provided with.
+The console application (Called Cloney) will do different things depending on the input arguments it is provided with.
 For instance, if I type

 	cloney --clone --source=c:/MyProject --target=d:/MyNewProject

 Cloney will clone the solution according to certain rules.

-To keep the design clean and flexible, I introduced the concept of sub routines.
-A sub routine is a class that implement the `ISubRoutine` interface, which means that it can be executed using the input arguments of the console application.
+To keep the design flexible, I have introduced the concept of sub routines, which is a  class that implement the  `ISubRoutine` interface, which means that it can be executed using input arguments.

-For instance, `CloneRoutine` listens for the input arguments above, and triggers if the correct arguments are provided.
+For instance, the main `CloneRoutine` only triggers if the correct arguments are provided.
 Another sub routine - `HelpRoutine` - will trigger if I type:

 	cloney -–help